-What management is needed on Gwent Levels: Whitson SSSI and why?
+What management is needed on Gwent Levels: St Brides SSSI and why?

 Although this site is an excellent place for wildlife it will only remain so if it is managed carefully.
-Like most of lowland Britain, in the last 50 years there has been a steady rise in the agricultural improvement of the grassland through under-drainage, ploughing, regular reseding and the use of artificial fertiliser.
+Like most of lowland Britain, in the last 50 years there has been a steady rise in the agricultural improvement of the grassland through under-drainage, ploughing, regular reseeding and the use of artificial fertiliser.
 Large areas have also been converted to arable production and intensive dairy farming.
 All these changes have led to ditches being filled in, summer water levels being lowered and more pollution entering the ditches.
+In addition, extensive areas across the Gwent Levels are under increasing pressure from development for housing, business and leisure use.

-Our intention is to increase the amount of suitable habitat for the wide range of insects and plants that rely on the drainage system to survive.
+Our intention is to prevent the further loss of habitat to development and to increase the amount of suitable habitat for the wide range of insects and plants that rely on the drainage system to survive.
 We wish to retain the existing management as currently carried out by the Environment Agency and the CWIDB.

 The management of individual ditches is likely to vary across the SSSI depending upon existing land use, the number of ditches already under active management and the number of neglected field ditches.
 CCW's priority is to work with you to ensure that this management is carried out.